Urban and Community Forestry Program

 CALL FOR GRANT APPLICATIONS

-The Division of Forest Environment, Department of Environmental Management, State of Rhode Island, in cooperation with the United States Forest Service and the Rhode Island Tree Council, is pleased to announce its cost share grants program, American the Beautiful Tree Rhode Island 2019-2020.
-This program is an integral part of the national America the Beautiful initiative focusing on helping communities develop sustainable forestry programs.
+DEM Division of Forest Environment, in cooperation with the United States Forest Service, is pleased to announce its cost share grants program, American the Beautiful Tree Rhode Island 2020.
+The purpose of the program is to assist communities develop sustainable forestry programs.